Skip to main content

 Question 1a, FIM score, select 1 to 7 depending on assistance or independence level.

-Question 1b, number of staff, free text box.
+Question 1b, number of handlers, free text box.

 Question 1c, control measure, free text box.